What is DigMine?

 In summary, cyber criminals employ DigMine to proliferate a cryptocurrency miner that allows them to use other people's computers to generate revenue by mining Monero.
 Additionally, DigMine is installed with a Chrome extension that proliferates this malicious program further.

 |Detection Names||Avast (Win32:Trojan-gen), BitDefender (Trojan.GenericKD.31915524), ESET-NOD32 (A Variant Of Win32/Autoit.ODG), Kaspersky (HEUR:Trojan.Win32.AutoIt.gen), Full List (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

-There are many other cryptocurrency miners that cyber criminals spread with a purpose to use resources of computers of unsuspecting people.
-Typically, cyber criminals trick people into installing them by using various deceptive methods.
-To prevent data loss caused by overheat of hardware, higher electricity bills, poor computer's performance and other problems we recommend to uninstall such miners as soon as possible.
-Here are examples of other programs of this type: NRSMiner, Cortana.exe and COINMINER.
+Typically, cyber criminals trick people into installing them using deceptive methods.
+To prevent data loss caused by overheated hardware, higher electricity bills, poor computer performance, and other problems, uninstall all crypto-miners immediately.
+Some examples of other programs of this type include NRSMiner, Cortana.exe, and COINMINER.

 How to avoid installation of malware?

-Examples of malicious attachments that are used to distribute Digmine:
+Examples of malicious attachments used to distribute DigMine: